philgokhman/china-bug/README.md

 chinabug.html - the bug itself.

-vulnerable airbnb.html - AirBnbB injected with the bug.
+vulnerable airbnb.html - AirBnB injected with the bug.

 Notes: